jack-lewin/jacklewin.com/src/pages/blog/attention-economy.md

 In the past decade, the amount of content on the internet has skyrocketed.
 Once upon a time we might have posted on forums or...

+Once upon a time, we shared our thoughts on forums or personal blogs.
+Jump forward to today and you might still find that - but also Facebook, Twitter, Instagram, Hacker News, ..., the list goes on.

 https://twitter.com/JudsonCollier/status/1075142762553622528